 Last but not least, Rachel Matchett, a previous boss of mine, was someone who recognized my potential, pushed me to always do better, and is a continuous resource for knowledge on the bigger picture.
 I call her whenever I have a big life decision to make, and she gives me great insight while never sugar-coating anything.

-At the end of the day, a good mentor is someone who believes in you, but doesn’t hand you anything.
+A good mentor is someone who believes in you, but doesn’t hand you anything.
 They allow you to see the best parts of yourself, which is vital to keep moving forward in the industry.

 What are some of the biggest misconceptions about getting into the film and game industry?